-Dichondra J.R.Forst. & G.Forst is the correct and accepted name for the genus.
-It was named and described by Johann Reinhold Forster and Johann Georg Adam Forster in Characteres Generum Plantarum in 1776.
+The genus, Dichondra J.R.Forst. & G.Forst, was named and described as such by Johann Reinhold Forster and Johann Georg Adam Forster in Characteres Generum Plantarum in 1776.
 Johann Reinhold Forster was the father of Johann Georg Forster.

 The uses for Dichondra are varied and interesting.
 Some people plant it in their lawns while others fight to get rid of it.
 There are even a few cultivars available as they look really good in hanging baskets.